 Virtual exercises have never been more popular than they are today – and for good reason.
 While lockdown might have been the initial reason many people got into exercise classes, they’ve remained popular because they’re a great way to exercise on your own terms and at your own pace.
 You can keep yourself motivated by following the routine, but you can also take as many breaks as you like.
 Plus, if you’re not confident enough to workout in front of other people, online videos give some welcome privacy, too.
 But with so many online exercise classes available, which should you choose?

-One of the best free online resources is Fitness Blender, where you can browse a huge selection of videos that allow you to easily exercise at home, without any equipment.
-Whether you want to find fat-burning workouts, total body strength training, or stretching sequences, you will more than likely find it here – plus, because you can select the difficulty level and duration of each video, as well as what body part you’d like to focus on, the videos are suitable for all fitness levels.
-Turbulence Training on youtube also offer a great selection of no-equipment bodyweight workouts that are perfect to do from home – and because the videos are generally under 10 minutes, they’re ideal for beginners, and can give you the knowledge to create your own home workouts.
+Turbulence Training on YouTube also offer a great selection of free no-equipment bodyweight workouts that are perfect to do from home – and because the videos are generally under 10 minutes, they’re ideal for beginners, and can give you the knowledge to create your own home workouts.

 Another versatile fitness channel is Natalie Jill Fitness.
 Natalie Jill is a popular personal trainer who offers free workouts for weight loss, body weight exercises, exercise ball routines, and plenty of useful health and nutrition tips too.
 Another inspiring channel is Sean Vigue Fitness, where you can do strength training, cardio, and core training – as well as see how you fare doing Sean’s “fun” one minute burpee challenge!